| Previous Page | Next Page | Index

 BM: 521 tons ; Notes:

-Portsmouth 14 Jan 1826 Preparing for a passage to the East Indies in the company of the Warspite.
+14 Jan 1826 preparing at Portsmouth for a passage to the East Indies in the company of the Warspite.

-Valparaiso 26 Jan 1828 Was reported to be at Callao.
+26 Jan 1828 at Valparaiso was reported to be at Callao.

-Portsmouth 10 Oct 1829 Has been commissioned for the Halifax station.
+10 Oct 1829 Has been commissioned at Portsmouth for the Halifax station.

-Portsmouth 26 Dec 1829 Went out to Spithead Monday, and sailed today for South America.
+26 Dec 1829 Went out to Spithead Monday, and departed today for South America.